SoundCloud: Monetization, subscription services

 In February 2017, SoundCloud launched a mid-range subscription tier named SoundCloud Go, that allows users to remove ads and listen offline for $US5 per month through the site.
 The original version, which was renamed to SoundCloud Go+, allows access to (at the time) over 150 million songs, offline playback, no ads, no previews, and premium music tracks for $US10 per month through the site.
 Both subscriptions were categorized for listeners, with separate subscription services provided specifically for creators.

 In Spring 2017, SoundCloud initially faced being sold after not raising the $100 million needed to support the platform.
 The initial evaluation of SoundCloud at $700 million did not hold as strong to investors after their financial shortages.

 In July 2017, SoundCloud announced layoffs and the closure of two of its five offices in San Francisco and London in an effort to manage costs.
 In August 2017, SoundCloud announced it reached an agreement on a $169.5 million investment from The Raine Group and Temasek.
 In connection with the investment, veteran digital media operators Kerry Trainor and Michael Weissman joined the SoundCloud team respectively as chief executive officer and Chief Operating Officer.
 Alexander Ljung and Eric Wahlforss remained with the company—Ljung as chairman of the board, and Wahlforss as Chief Product Officer until 2019, when Wahlforss transitioned into an advisory role.

 In May 2022, SoundCloud announced the company had acquired the Singapore based music AI company Musiio, with the aims of increasing features on the site such as discovery features.
+SoundCloud acquired Nina Protocol in July 2026.

+Performance Rights Organizations royalties

+For music registered with a Performance Rights Organization (PRO) which have been uploaded to and played on SoundCloud, public performance royalties will be paid to composers, songwriters, and publishers under blanket public performance licenses maintained by SoundCloud with all of the major PROs worldwide.
+Under these agreements, SoundCloud reports information about tracks registered with PROs, including their corresponding ISWC numbers and the total number of times in quarter the tracks have been played.
+PROs use this information to match reported works with entries in their repertoire databases.
+For example, ASCAP and BMI use their jointly operated SongView database to identify and verify registered musical works.
+Unlike payments made through SoundCloud's own monetization programs, public performance royalties distributed by PROs are mandatory under the licensee's agreements with the PROs and are processed on a quarterly basis, with payments typically released 5 to 6 months after the end of the applicable quarter.